 For someone just learning about the world of life coaching online, it’s a vast space full of different practices, certifications, and services.
 At a)plan coaching, we often educate new clients on the difference between a traditional online life coach and an a)plan coach.
 While there are some clear similarities, the differences tell the most important part of the story.

 For necessary context, one must understand the online life coaching industry.
-The first 30 years of the coaching industry were dominated by sole practitioners who aggregated, in their own ways, many different training approaches.
+The first 30 years of the coaching industry were dominated by sole practitioners who aggregated, in their own ways, many different approaches to one-on-one life coaching.
 Some of the leading pioneers of the profession built unique coaching styles, but few successfully scaled those approaches in consistent, sustainable ways.
 But with the internet, the online aspect of coaching opened new doors.

 a)plan coaching is one of the first coaching services to successfully develop and scale an approach that consistently drives life-changing progress.
 How did we do it?
 A lot of factors contribute to our proven approach.
-But among the most important, we broke away from the term “life” coach.
+But among the most important is that we don’t limit ourselves to just “life” coaching.

 What Is an Online Life Coach?